Sites of the Ascetic Self

 eBook (Web PDF) | 9780268107888 | May 2020

 Sites of the Ascetic Self reconsiders contemporary debates about ethics and subjectivity in an extended engagement with the works of John Cassian (ca. 360–ca. 435), whose stories of extreme asceticism and transformative religious experience by desert elders helped to establish Christian monastic forms of life.
-The social, cultural, political, doctrinal, and rhetorical milieus shaping Cassian’s late ancient understanding allow us to read his works as an ethics for fractured selves in uncertain times.
+Cassian’s late ancient texts, written in the context of social, cultural, political, doctrinal, and environmental change, contribute to an ethics for fractured selves in uncertain times.
 In response to this environment, Cassian’s practical asceticism provides a uniquely frank picture of human struggle in a world of contingency while also affirming human agency in ways that signaled a challenge to followers of his contemporary, Augustine of Hippo.

 Niki Kasumi Clements is the Watt J. and Lilly G. Jackson Assistant Professor of Religion and the Allison Sarofim Assistant Professor of Distinguished Teaching in the Humanities at Rice University.

 “This is a brilliant, original, and important work.
-Drawing upon the rich, complex ascetic and spiritual thought of fourth-century Christian monastic writer John Cassian, Niki Kasumi Clements examines, critically and creatively, the very ground of ethics." ~Douglas E. Christie, Loyola Marymount University
+Drawing upon the rich, complex ascetic and spiritual thought of late ancient Christian monastic writer John Cassian, Niki Kasumi Clements examines, critically and creatively, the very ground of ethics.” —Douglas E. Christie, author of The Blue Sapphire of the Mind